Oral and Gut Bacteria Influence on Heart Disease

 What is the Gut-Heart Axis?

-And if probiotics could be used as therapy for the treatment of various heart diseases (including the ones listed to the left in this still shot) and cardiovascular risk factors (high blood pressure, high cholesterol, etc)
+This is the way the microbes in our gut influence the health or disease of the heart.
+The studies involved in this research found probiotics could be used as therapy for the treatment of various heart diseases and cardiovascular risk factors (high blood pressure, high cholesterol, etc)

 I painstakingly (ok, I enjoyed it lol) combed through every bit of literature and human study I could find, and there was NOT a large number of studies.
+In fact the majority of the literature I could find dated back to 2017 (only 3 years prior at the time).

 I had stumbled upon a novel concept that was probably not being considered by Cardiologists or Gastroenterologists.

+One study found that people with Small Intestinal Bacterial Overgrowth (SIBO) have a ‘sub-clinical’ atherosclerosis.
+Meaning, their arteries weren’t calcified enough to have a high calcium score.
 But, they were stiffer and had less pulse wave velocity (the velocity at which the blood pressure pulse propagates through the circulatory system, usually an artery).

 Below are more fascinating studies finding relationships between pathogenic gut flora and the severity of heart disease.